SamanAshoori/deepsearch/README.md

 # Terminal DeepSearch

-> *"Why pay $20/month when I have 32GB of RAM and an RTX 4070 heating up my dorm room?"*
+> *"Why pay money for a llm when I have 32GB of RAM and an RTX 4070 heating up room?"*

 **Terminal DeepSearch** is a free, privacy-focused research assistant that lives in your Linux terminal.
 It combines the reasoning power of **GPT-OSS (20B)** with real-time web search to replace tools like Perplexity or ChatGPT Plus.